What is The MTHFR Gene Mutation?

 Regular sun exposure is a key component of healthy brain function.
 This can be powerful for those predisposed to neurological disorders.
 Sunlight optimizes Vitamin D levels, supports healthy dopamine and serotonin, improves sleep, and supports blood sugar balance.

 Additionally, healthy sunlight exposure may also help reduce autoimmunity and protect from neurological conditions such as Alzheimer’s and Parkinson’s disease.
-This is all just by going outside… and its free!
+This is all just by going outside… and it’s free!

 For added benefit get your bare feet in the grass, sand, dirt, or rock to receive earthing benefits at the same time.